There’s so much to consider when buying a home, it’s easy for things to slip through the cracks.

 It’s easy to get swept up by certain deals, but ensure you’re buying the best policy for your situation.

 1 in 3 property purchases fall through.
-This type of insurance covers expensive abortive costs for surveys and legal work should this happen to you.
+Homes Buyers' Protection Insurance covers expensive abortive costs for surveys and legal work should this happen to you.

 If you are gazumped or left disappointed by the seller, you’ll still have to pay for services.
 Surveyors, solicitors and mortgage companies won’t work for free just because your sale hasn’t gone through.
 This often means you’re left out of pocket by hundreds, if not thousands, of pounds…